 Catholic Community Services is an essential provider of safety-net services in Lane County, particularly food distribution.

-Food for Lane County is rightly recognized for the key community role it plays in collecting 7 million pounds of donated food per year.
-However, few people know that more than 20% of this food – 1.6 million pounds last year – is distributed by Catholic Community Services through its service centers in Eugene and Springfield.
-More than 25,000 low-income persons receive food because of this partnership between Food for Lane County and Catholic Community Services.
+Food for Lane County is rightly recognized for the key community role it plays in collecting 8 million pounds of donated food per year.
+However, few people know that Catholic Community Services distributes more of this food than any other Lane County organization – 1.5 million pounds per year, or 15 tons per week distributed at the CCS service centers in Eugene and Springfield.
+More than 25,000 low-income persons receive food each year because of this partnership between Food for Lane County and Catholic Community Services.

 In addition to food, Catholic Community Services’ safety-net includes: